SDI-SoftwareDefinedInverter/TAPAS/README.md

 ### Note: Difference between FIKAT (TAPAS pre-release version) and TAPAS (release version)
 There are some PCB differences between the pre-release version (code-name FIKAT - PCB with Siemens & SDI logo) and release version 1.0 (code-name TAPAS - PCB with Siemens and manufacturer logos)
-+ Pin 4 of the JTAG-Interface-Connector SV2 is not connected to GND on FIKAT.
-This has been fixed on TAPAS.
-You may have to solder Pin 4 of SV2 to GND by hand, to be able to flash the DSP.
++ The connector of the OLIMEX programmer does not fit directly to the JTAG-interface connector SV2 on the FIKAT-board, you have to solder an adapter here for being able to program the DSP on the board.
+The pinning of SV2 on FIKAT does match with the one of the programmers' connector.
+This has been fixed for TAPAS V1.0
 + TAPAS has more PINs of the Raspberry-Pi socket (SV4) connected to GND.
 On FIKAT only pins 34 and 39 are connected to GND.
 Hence you cannot use a Nano Pi with FIKAT as the GND connection is missing.
 + The SPI-Chip select signal (GPIO53) is connected to pin26 of SV4 via the address DIP-switch (2) on FIKAT.
 This has moved to pin 16 of SV4 on TAPAS.
 + The resistor R\_MISO\_1 is populated on FIKAT but not on TAPAS.